agral/Lectures/CPP_FFFE/12_NaN_Poisoning/README.md

 # NaN poisoning in C and C++
 This is the 12th conference call in the CPP\_FFFE series.
 The theme of this episode is NaN poisoning: what is this phenomenon, how it arises, and what its effects are.

 Carried out on October 29, 2021; in the Polish language.
-Transcription will be made available [here].
-English transcription will be made available [here].
+Transcription is available [here](https://github.com/agral/Lectures/blob/master/CPP_FFFE/12_NaN_Poisoning/transcript_pl.md).

 ### Attributions
 The contents of this talk as well as the source code were created by the author.